Foods That Trigger Arthritis

 - Soda and other sugar-sweetened beverages

 For many of us, taking these items out of our diet may leave you wondering what you can eat.
-That’s easy: Keep it simple with whole foods, like these that a recent Harvard Health Study show can actually reduce your inflammation:
+That’s easy: keep it simple with whole foods.

 - Olive oil